engagementlab/CivicSeed/doc/aws-environment.md

 s3cmd --configure
 ```

-You will need your S3 Access Key and Secret Key handy for the configuration.
+You will need your [S3 user access key and secret key handy for the configuration](http://blogs.aws.amazon.com/security/post/Tx1R9KDN9ISZ0HF/Where-s-my-secret-access-key).
+For all other configuration options (e.g. encryption) that is up to you, but you can press Enter to skip those.

-Once the configuration is setup, make sure you are in the root of the Civic Seed game folder (`cd CivicSeed`).
+Once the configuration is set up, make sure you are in the root of the Civic Seed game folder (`cd CivicSeed`).
 From the root folder run the following command to sync the static folder with S3.

 ```
-s3cmd sync --acl-public --delete-removed --add-header 'Expires: Fri, 30 May 2014 00:00:00 GMT' --add-header='Cache-Control:no-transform,public,max-age=31536000,s-maxage=31536000' --rexclude "$(<client/static/.s3ignore)" client/static/ s3://civicseed/
+s3cmd sync --acl-public --delete-removed --add-header 'Expires: Fri, 30 May 2015 00:00:00 GMT' --add-header='Cache-Control:no-transform,public,max-age=31536000,s-maxage=31536000' --rexclude "$(<client/static/.s3ignore)" client/static/ s3://civicseed/
 ```

 #### Caching